The Ultimate Social Media Marketing Guide for Pro Organizers

-I think that if pro organizers understood just how powerful each of these social media platforms could be for their business, we’d kick it into gear and start publishing our content more often.
+I think that if pro organizers understood just how powerful social media marketing could be for their business, we’d kick it into gear and start publishing our content more often.

 One of the biggest barriers to just getting started on social media (aside from the feeling that you need to do all of them, all the time) is just knowing WHAT the heck to post on each social network.